Olympian Swim Club Staff

 Kathryn has recently completed her Bachelor of Kinesiology degree where she majored in sport psychology.
 She looks forward to returning to OSC and continuing to help foster young athletes' love for the sport of swimming.

-Fun Fact: Kathryn is getting married this June to her fianće, whom she met when she swam for OSC!
+Fun Fact: Kathryn got married this past June to her fianće, whom she met when she swam for OSC!

 Satellite Coaches - Terwillegar Recreation Centre (TCRC)